Potterville, Michigan: Potter Children

+Incorporation

 Potterville incorporated as a village within Benton Township in 1881, and as a city in 1962 withdrawing it completely from the township.

+Disasters

 On July 6, 1994, a lightning strike at Fox Park injured 22 beach-goers.
 The lightning struck the water and "walked up the beach."

 A rare Michigan earthquake on September 2, 1994, had its epicenter just east of the city.
 The shock had a body wave magnitude of 3.5 and a maximum Mercalli intensity of V (Moderate).
 It could be felt through most of Mid-Michigan.

 The city experienced a massive train derailment of 35 Canadian National railroad cars over Memorial Day weekend 2002.
 Due to leaking propane from the cars, the entire city was evacuated.
 The cause of the derailment was found to have been a faulty rail.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.82 sqmi, of which 1.68 sqmi is land and 0.14 sqmi is water.